 We teach that God has provided us in the Scripture with everything necessary to nurture and sustain spiritual life.
 That means we are committed to teaching and to counseling directly and exclusively from the Word of God.

 A Changed Life

 We teach that all those whom God has genuinely saved by grace through faith alone are new creatures in Christ and will demonstrate that new life by submission to Christ and obedience to God’s Word.
 All Christians still sin, sometimes horribly, and sometimes for extended periods without repentance.
 But a decreasing pattern of sin and an increasing pattern of holiness will characterize every Christian’s life.

 The Gift of Tongues

 We teach that the gift of tongues was the miraculous, God-given capacity to communicate the truth of God’s Word in human languages the speaker had never learned or studied.
 It was a manifestation of God’s power and blessing to validate the gospel message the Apostles taught and to establish the early Church.
 We teach that ecstatic outbursts and private prayer languages share nothing in common with the New Testament gift of tongues, and that they are patently unbiblical.

 The Role of Women

 We teach that both men and women bear the image of God and that those in Christ enjoy equal spiritual standing before God.
 But Scripture teaches that God has assigned different roles and responsibilities to men and women.
 In the home, the husband is to be the gracious, loving head and the wife is to submit to her husband’s leadership.
-God has provided equally clear roles in the church.
-While there are many ways women can serve, we teach that Scripture forbids women from teaching and leading men, or in any way exercising authority over men in the context of the church.
+God has provided equally clear definition in the church, with men and women serving in complementary roles.